1rd0/1rd0/README.md

 <div size='20px'> Hi!
 Hi!
 My name is Dima, I am interested in backend development and neural network technologies.
-I study algorithms with interest, I work with Python and C# :smile:
+I study algorithms,and work with Python and C# :smile:
 </div>

 <h2> About Me  </h2>